Send compliant communications to prospects and current clients before and during the Medicare AEP season.

 Copy and paste the description, modify your contact information, and add the image!
 There are image sizes available for Facebook, LinkedIn, Instagram, and Twitter.

-These emails and social media posts are compliant to send before and during AEP.
+These emails and social media posts are compliant to send before and during AEP and have been cross-checked by compliance officers within the Integrity network.

-They do not need to be officially approved by CMS since they do not mention any specific plans or specific plan benefits.
-These materials are considered communications, as defined by the MCMG.
+They do not need to be officially approved by CMS since these materials are considered communications, as defined by the MCMG.

 If you plan to send the emails meant for prospects, you must include an opt-out function for the email to be compliant.
 In other words, you cannot send these emails to non-clients via your personal email.